-2.6.3.
-The role of the regulatory authority - Care Quality Commission
+The Role of the Regulatory Authority - Care Quality Commission

-The Care Quality Commission (CQC) is the independent regulator of health and social care services in England.
-The CQC register, monitor, inspect and rate health and care services to ensure they meet fundamental standards of quality and safety.
-They publish their findings, including performance ratings, to help people choose care services.
+The Care Quality Commission monitors, inspects and regulates care and health services to make sure they meet fundamental standards of quality and safety and publish their findings, including performance ratings to help people choose care services.

-The CQC is responsible for setting fundamental standards of safety and quality by registration of services and by the ongoing monitoring of a provider's compliance, and information relating to the quality of care and support services should always be shared with them.
+The Care Quality Commission is responsible for setting fundamental standards of safety and quality by registration of services and by the ongoing monitoring of a provider's compliance and information relating to the quality of care and support services should always be shared with them.

-The CQC can deploy a range of enforcement powers where registration requirements are not being met in services with poor or inadequate standards of care.
-Where the CQC identifies safeguarding concerns about an adult they advise the local authority by raising a safeguarding concern.
+The Care Quality Commission can deploy a range of enforcement powers where registration requirements are not being met in services with poor or inadequate standards of care.
+Where the Care Quality Commission identifies safeguarding concerns about an adult, they advise the local authority by raising a safeguarding concern.